-- a. a once-only addition or alteration to an existing dwelling of not more than 10% or 20m (whichever is the lesser) of the habitable floor area which existed at the date of commencement of this DCP policy or plan. - b.
-The construction of an outbuilding with a maximum floor area of 20m.
+- a once-only addition or alteration to an existing dwelling of not more than 10% or 20m2 (whichever is the lesser) of the habitable floor area which existed at the date of commencement of this DCP policy or plan. - b.
+The construction of an outbuilding with a maximum floor area of 20m2.